PDF 580 KB

 Referrals to specialist palliative care services in South Australia must meet certain criteria and require completion of this palliative care referral.

 Care for people with a life-limiting illness is often provided by a general practitioner and other primary health care providers.
-All professionals caring for people with a life-limiting illness need to assess and identify palliative and supportive care issues in initial treatment planning and throughout the progress of the disease.
+All professionals caring for people with a life-limiting illness need to assess and identify palliative and comfort in initial treatment planning and throughout the progress of the disease.

-Specialist palliative care teams work in a consultative role with general practitioners and other health care providers when these needs cannot be met by primary care teams, across a range of health care services, from hospitals, hospice care, or in the community such as home or residential care.
+Specialist palliative care teams work in a consultative role with general practitioners and other health care providers when patient’s needs cannot be met exclusively by primary care teams.
+It encompasses a range of health care services, from hospitals, hospice care, or in the community such as home or residential care.

 A person is eligible for referral to specialist palliative care services if: